mittelmark/microemacs/doc/me.md

 -x

 : UNIX  environments.
 Disable  the  capture of  signals.
-MicroEmacs  2009 by default captures an handles all illicit signal in‐ terrupts.
+MicroEmacs  2009 by default captures an handles all illicit signal interrupts.
 The option is enabled when debugging the source code allowing  exception  conditions to be trapped within the debugger.